 Italian bee: Apis mellifera ligustica

 The Italian honey bee is the most popular breed with beekeepers worldwide.
 Found in climates ranging from icy cold through to tropical, these bees are highly adaptable to their habitat.
-In this guide, we’ll look at the traits, pros, and cons of the Italian bees to help you decide if they’re right for you.

 Be sure to also check out our complete guide to honey bee breeds.
 We look at a range of common races and how they compare.

 Characteristics of Italian bees